5 Important Tools for Multiple Sclerosis Diagnosis

 A thorough physical examination and a complete account of medical history are first on the list of must-haves on the road to correctly diagnosing a patient with multiple sclerosis.
 But because early treatment is essential to curbing the intensity and progression of symptoms, a set of criteria called the McDonald Criteria is completed to initiate treatment as soon as possible.
 Meanwhile, the doctor orders a battery of imaging, laboratory, and other tests to accurately confirm an MS diagnosis.

 The most important tools for confirming MS include:

-1. Magnetic Resonance Imaging (MRI), which helps to detect the lesions caused as a result of demyelination.
-MRI is the most non-invasive and sensitive way of imaging the brain and spinal cord.
+A Magnetic Resonance Imaging (MRI) is a tool that helps to detect the lesions caused as a result of demyelination.

 Cerebrospinal Fluid cultures from lumbar punctures and CSF testing for oligoclonal banding (bands of immunoglobulins and other inflammation-related proteins).

 VEP is a tool which detects the strength of the nervous system and checks the speed of impulses based on stimulation of specific nervous pathways.
 The slower the speed, the greater the degree of damage.

 OCT is a tool that checks for damage to the optic nerve and also checks the retinal nerve after an episode of optic neuritis — inflammation of the optic nerve which causes blurry vision and sometimes partial or total blindness.
 This test may also be use to detect MS progression.

 Blood tests can rule out infectious diseases and other health problems with symptoms that look like MS.